 Meet Florent Martinot, pastry sous-chef, who joined Angelina in June 2015.
 Originally from the gourmet Capital of Lyon, a town where he grew up around delicious confection specialities and where he realised his vocation after falling and saving a pain au chocolat rather than his teeth as a youngster.
-He’s worked with Sebastian Bouillet (see his yule logs here at the Relais Dessert presentation), Dalloyau (specialising in chocolate), Hermé (managing the opening of a new chocolate shop in Alsace), then finally Hugo & Victor (R&D) before his calling to Angelina.
+He's worked with Sebastian Bouillet (see his yule logs here at the Relais Dessert presentation), Dalloyau (specialising in chocolate), Hermé (managing the opening of a new chocolate shop in Alsace), then finally Hugo & Victor (R&D) before his calling to Angelina.

 Sous pastry chef, Florent Martinot

 Last but not least, are the macarons!
-This Christmas, there’s nothing plain about their vanilla macarons which are coated in gold powder to top off the White Peacock theme with panache - rather than ganache.
+This Christmas, there's nothing plain about their vanilla macarons which are coated in gold powder to top off the White Peacock theme with panache - rather than ganache.
 I can't help myself.
 Obviously.

 Rue de Rivoli